LEARN JAPANESE WITH PIMSLEUR

 Why I don't like Amino?

-Maybe it's because I'm already 26, where I've even lost interest in Facebook and Instagram.
-Especially after seeing that documentary about social networks on Netflix, I was more disheartened by the way they influence us.
+Maybe it's because I'm already in my 26 years, where I've even lost interest in Facebook and Instagram.
+Especially after watching that documentary about social media on Netflix, I felt more discouraged by the way they influence us.

-The addiction to social networks is so great that I even blocked the dials from my computer so I don't waste time arguing with Haters on gaming and tech blogs.
-Can you imagine my procrastination if you use amino?
+The addiction to social networks is so great that I even blocked Disqus on my computer to avoid wasting time arguing with Haters on gaming and technology blogs.
+Imagine my procrastination if I used amino?

 I also found the social network a little confusing, it's very easy to get lost, but I believe that's the purpose of it.
 Amino also offers a bonus system, coins, to trap users in the social network and force them to do tasks for free.

-I I already tried using amino, but I was confused at the time by the company providing lots of different applications one for each thing.
-This irritated and discouraged me from using the social network.
-Despite that's not the reason I don't like Amino.
+I have already tried using Amino, but I got confused at the time because the company offered so many different apps, one for each thing.
+This annoyed me and discouraged me from using the social network.
+Despite this, that's not the reason I don't like Amino.

 Amino - the big threat from creators